uclagiving/uclafund-site/wp-content/plugins/ilab-media-tools/readme.txt

 * Upload to any of a variety of cloud storage providers (Amazon S3, Google Cloud Storage, Minio, Wasabi, Backblaze, DigitalOcean Spaces or any other S3 compatible service)
 * Host your media directly from your cloud storage provider or specify a CDN
-* Import your existing library to cloud storage
 * Integrate with Imgix media hosting
 * Use Amazon Rekognition to automatically tag and categorize images
 * Use third party cloud file providers that use S3 compatible APIs